The Power of Positive Thinking by Norman Vincent Peale teaches how positive thinking, mixed with faith, will change your life for the better.

 The concepts of The Power of Positive Thinking are quite simple and the book could have been shorter.
-However, if you read my summaries, you’ll notice that’s a gripe I often have: I often think books could be shorter.
+However, if you read my book reviews, you’ll notice that’s a gripe I often have: I often think books could be shorter.

 The author should have read Fooled by Randomness by Nassim Taleb to understand how humans see trends, patterns and correlations when, often, there are none.

 Norman Vincent Peale is particularly to believe that correlation means causation, such as that because A and B happened one after the other, then A must have caused B. But of course we can’t be sure of that in the slightest.

 People who criticize the book for being religious might forget that the author, Vincent Peale, was a minister.

 I mean, what else do you expect? 🙂